Growing Zones: 4-11 patio / 8-11 outdoors(hardy down to 20℉) 4-11 patio / 8-11 outdoors

 Planting & Care

-Location: It is best to plant the Improved Meyer lemon tree in a warm, sunny area where the soil drains well.
+1. Planting: It is best to plant the Improved Meyer Lemon Tree in a warm, sunny area where the soil drains well.
 Six hours (or more) of direct sun is best for the tree.
 Planting next to a house or under an eave will provide some frost protection.
-Remember to water the Improved Meyer lemon tree deeply once every seven to ten days in midsummer (newly planted trees may need more frequent watering until established), and water less often if it rains or if the weather is cool.
+Remember to water the Improved Meyer Lemon Tree deeply once every seven to ten days in midsummer (newly planted trees may need more frequent watering until established), and water less often if it rains or if the weather is cool.

 Most items ship the next business day unless otherwise noted